- 1 Why Cake Baking Tips Are Important?

 Actually, there are some simple yet important points which need to be followed while baking a cake.
 These are very simple but either due to ignorance or in a hurry we overlook these points.

 Whether you are a beginner or a pro in baking, these tips are to be followed by everyone.

 My 16 Tips For Baking Good Cakes are:

 A Preheated oven is vital for baking a good cake.

 Always preheat the oven for at least 15 minutes at the temperature given in the recipe.
 Never put your batter in a cold or less hot oven.

-- One of the reasons is that the leavening agents in the cake (Baking Powder Or Baking Soda) requires a push-a good hit of heat at the beginning for the optimal rise, texture and browning.
-If they don’t get that push then the result is heavy, undercooked, hard and rubbery cakes.
+- Baking Powder Or Baking Soda requires a push, a good hit of heat at the beginning for the optimal rise, texture and browning.
+If they don't get that push then the result is heavy, undercooked, hard and rubbery cakes.

 - Secondly, a preheated oven will cook the food all the way to its centre before outside of the food is burnt and inedible.
 If the food is put in the oven without preheating it, then the outside will be done leaving the centre cold and uncooked.
 So hopefully now it's clear to you why at times your cake remains uncooked from the centre whereas the sides are perfectly done.